 LEDs have gone a very long way since their firs appearance and nowadays they come in all sorts of types and applications, posing new design and manufacturing challenges.
 High-power LEDs have emerged as decent replacements for bulbs due to their high energy-conversion efficiency.
 However, they are not as simple to use as the old and common 3mm and 5mm LED types, which need as little as a simple microcontroller pin to be controlled.
 The high-power LEDs require special drivers, capable of delivering high constant currents across a wide range of input voltage and ambient temperature.

-The concept of a high-power LED driver is relatively simple:
+The concept of a high-power LED driver is relatively simple as shown in figure 1.

-The main drawback of these products however is their cost (especially with LT).
+The main drawback of these products however is their cost.
 Of course, it does not matter when the manufacturing quantities of an end product are small, or when you deal with a hobby project.
 But LEDs have made their way into a wide range of industrial and even automotive applications.
 As a result, the cost of such a constant current driver has come to dictate the criteria of design for such applications.
+As example, we consider NCP3063 switching power supply IC provided by OnSemi which was initially meant to be used as a voltage regulator.
+Fortunately, it also has a constant current mode, which allows it to be used as a driver for an LED.
+It also has a small package, allowing it to be incorporated in miniature applications and it is automotive rated, which brings all the known benefits: -40 to +85 Celsius operation, high input voltage, low failure rate.
+The schematic (Figure 2) is pretty simple, with the current through the LED being easily adjustable through a simple resistor (R1).

-Figure 2 – schematic for driving a high power Luxteon LED
+Figure 2: Schematic for driving a high power LED

 As a short description: